 Series D in 2017

-Glooko is a company that develops a remote patient-monitoring platform specifically designed for individuals with diabetes.
-This platform integrates with various diabetes devices, fitness wearables, and activity trackers to capture and sync health data.
-It provides comprehensive reports and analytics aimed at promoting behavior change and improving health outcomes.
-By enhancing communication between patients and healthcare providers, Glooko facilitates better management of diabetes and supports remote monitoring efforts.
-The platform is accessible on both Android and iOS devices, allowing users to conveniently track their diabetes-related information on their smartphones.
+Glooko develops a remote patient-monitoring platform for individuals with diabetes.
+It integrates with diabetes devices, fitness wearables, and activity trackers to capture data and provide reports, aiming to drive behavior change and improve health outcomes.
+The platform facilitates communication between patients and healthcare providers, enhancing care.
+Glooko is available on Android and iOS.

 MD Start